 For those who have never heard about Shilpgram, it’s an open air area meant for exhibitions and events at Jawahar Kala Kendra, Jaipur.
-What makes it unique is that the entire setting of Shilpgram replicates the setting of a village complete with huts, a well and a community area.
+What makes it unique is that the entire set of Shilpgram replicates the setting of a village complete with huts, a well, and a community area.
 During the last few years, owing to a change in the management at JKK this area was closed for events.
 It was an unpopular move.
 Fortunately, Shilpgram is now available for such events.

 When I walked around the Kala Mahotsav, it seemed like an event organized for painters because most of the booths were all about paintings and canvas.
 It was buzzing with energy with young artists all around.
 Many colleges were also participating to showcase their art students.

 This write-up is not about the event or pictures.
 I met two artists and was impressed with their contributions to the art world.

 Let me introduce Sunil who was busy creating what he termed as “something”!
 His energy left me awestruck.
 I inquired about his creation which kept him busy.
 Sunil told me he was creating a replica of a soldier.
 “Why soldier?”
 I asked.
 He replied in an instant “Because I wanted to serve in the army but I was rejected owing to my diminutive height”.
 I asked him why was he using the space near the entrance and why not a booth?
 I was disheartened by his answer, “I’m poor and I don’t have money to afford a booth”.

 How will you make money from this “soldier”, I asked.
 He gave me a reply which made me think and ponder.
 Sunil said his motive is not money but to teach art to the poor kids; art accessible to all is what he wanted.
 For livelihood, Sunil undertakes photography and creates art pieces.
 I was impressed with this young artist’s energy!